Borden v. United States

 Borden v.
-United States, 593 U.S. ___ (2021), was a United States Supreme Court case involving the classification of prior convictions for "violent felony" in application of Armed Career Criminal Act (ACCA); the ACCA provides for enhanced sentencing for convicted criminals with three or more such felonies in their history.
+United States, 593 U.S. 420 (2021), was a United States Supreme Court case involving the classification of prior convictions for "violent felony" in application of Armed Career Criminal Act (ACCA); the ACCA provides for enhanced sentencing for convicted criminals with three or more such felonies in their history.
 In a 5–4 decision in June 2021, the Supreme Court ruled that crimes resulting from reckless conduct should not be considered as a "violent felony" for the purposes of the ACCA.

 Background

-The Armed Career Criminal Act (ACCA) passed in 1984 is a federal law that enabled law enforcement to seek enhanced sentences for convicted criminals that have three or more violent felonies or serious drug offensives on their record.
+The Armed Career Criminal Act (ACCA) of 1984 is a federal law that provides for enhanced, minimum sentences for convicted criminals that have three or more convictions for violent felonies or serious drug offenses on their record.
 Past case law involving the ACCA has led to questions of what constitutes a violent felony to qualify under the ACCA.

 Charles Borden Jr. was pulled over in a traffic stop in Tennessee in April 2017 and discovered to have a firearm in his vehicle.
-As he had a prior felony conviction on his record, he was charged with unlawful possession, which he pled guilty.
-Upon further evaluation of his record, the state found a prior conviction for reckless aggravated assault, along with two other violent felonies, and charged Borden under the ACCA, receiving a sentence of nine years and seven months.
+As he had a prior felony conviction on his record, he was charged with being a felon in possession of a firearm; since he had three Tennessee convictions for aggravated assault, the government also charged him under the ACCA's provisions.
+Borden ultimately pled guilty; ordinarily a felon-in-possession offense carries a maximum term of ten years, but application of the ACCA increased his potential sentence from a maximum of ten years to a minimum of fifteen.

-Borden appealed his conviction to the United States District Court for the Eastern District of Tennessee, arguing that his reckless aggravated assault conviction should not be considered a violent crime under the ACCA and sought a reduced sentence.
-The District Court denied the appeal, ruling that the aggravated assault was a violent felony.
+Borden argued before the United States District Court for the Eastern District of Tennessee that since one of his prior aggravated assault convictions was for reckless (as opposed to intentional) conduct, it should not be considered a violent crime under the ACCA, and thus that the ACCA's guideline increase should not apply to him.
+The District Court overruled this argument, holding that the aggravated assault offense was a violent felony, and after giving him credit for cooperation, ultimately sentenced him to nine years and seven months of imprisonment.
 The Sixth Circuit upheld the District Court's decision.